Andrew McMahon: Andrew McMahon in the Wilderness (2014–present)

-Self-Titled Album Era (2014-2017)
+Self-titled album (2014–2017)

 On July 11, 2014, McMahon posted on his website that the next progression in his musical career would be to tour and release music under the moniker of Andrew McMahon in the Wilderness.

 On July 16, 2014, he released his first single under the new project, entitled "Cecilia and the Satellite", named after his newborn daughter.
 During the summer of 2014, McMahon toured with Matt Nathanson and Gavin DeGraw in preparation for his first solo LP, Andrew McMahon in the Wilderness, released October 14, 2014, and coinciding with a full North American headlining tour.
 Touring band members during this period included Clark, McMillian, and Wagner.
 The Canyons EP was released digitally on November 20, 2015, containing 4 acoustic tracks from the self-titled LP and 2 previously unreleased tracks.
 A limited edition 10" vinyl of The Canyons EP was later released on April 16, 2016 for Record Store Day.

 McMahon performed on the Weezer & Panic! at the Disco Summer Tour 2016 in support of Weezer and Panic! at the Disco.

 McMahon co-wrote and co-performed on the Lindsey Stirling single, "Something Wild".
 The single would appear on Stirling's Brave Enough album and would be featured in the end credits for Pete's Dragon (2016 film).
 The single was released on July 15, 2016.

-Zombies on Broadway Era (2017-2018)
+Zombies on Broadway (2017–2018)

 On September 8, 2016, McMahon released a new Andrew McMahon in the Wilderness single, "Fire Escape".
 His second solo album, Zombies on Broadway, was officially announced on November 10, 2016 and released on February 10, 2017.
 On January 6, 2017, McMahon released a new single, "So Close".
 The album announcement and release were followed by a spring 2017 North American headlining tour, titled "Zombies in America".
 Additional shows took place in the United Kingdom and Japan.

 McMahon and the touring band opened for Billy Joel for three shows; McMahon had cited the invitation to open for Joel was "...beyond the bucket list for me.
 This is the realization of my most vivid childhood dream."

 The Zombies in America tour officially ended on November 11, 2017, with the 8th Annual Dear Jack Foundation Benefit in Denver.
 Special guests for the show included Bobby "Raw" Anderson, formerly of Something Corporate and Jack's Mannequin, now performing under the name Bob Oxblood.
 Oxblood performed his own opening set and played alongside the Wilderness band.
 Brian Ireland, drummer for Something Corporate, also performed on a few songs in the set.

 "The Pen and Piano Tour: An Acoustic Evening with Andrew McMahon in the Wilderness and Friends" was announced by McMahon on December 5, 2017 and took place between April and May 2018.
-McMahon described the tour as, "equal parts VH1 Storytellers and Mister Rogers' Neighborhood.”
+McMahon described the tour as, "equal parts VH1 Storytellers and Mister Rogers' Neighborhood".
 Special guests included Allen Stone, Zac Clark, and Bob Oxblood.